-ASHA State Team liaison [PDF] for your state.
+ASHA's state advocacy team advocates on issues related to the professions at the state and local level and provides members and state speech-language hearing associations with assistance and resources.
+Find the ASHA State Team liaison [PDF] for your state.
 If you are interested in treating clients or patients outside of the U.S. or practicing outside of the U.S., please refer to ASHA's resource for Audiology and Speech-Language Pathology Associations Outside of the United States.

 Information about how to advocate at the state level and advocacy networks that can help.

 Language that can be used to craft legislation and links to current state requirements.